ampproject/amphtml/validator/README.md

 * python-protobuf
 * python2.7

-In addition, install Node.js version 4.X on your system.
-E.g., [by downloading](https://nodejs.org/en/download/) or
+In addition, install Node.js version 4.X on your system (tested with v4.4.2).
+E.g.,
+  [by downloading](https://nodejs.org/en/download/) or
   [by using a package manager](https://nodejs.org/en/download/package-manager/) or [by using NVM](https://github.com/creationix/nvm).